 Videographer: Please record all SCREEN shots as back up

-SCREEN: To be provided by Authors TF: Camera image being dragged and clicked, then Automatic Acquisition being started
+SCREEN: To be provided by Authors TF: Rectangular SEM image outline being dragged, then Automatic Acquisition being started JoVE_SCREEN_61847_Step5.1.2.1CmeraImageAndOverviewAcquisition.avi JoVE_SCREEN_61847_Step5.1.2.2CmeraImageAndOverviewAcquisition.avi JoVE_SCREEN_61847_Step5.1.2.3CmeraImageAndOverviewAcquisition.avi 5.2 to 5.3.1 to be moved between 6.4.1 and 6.5!

 Use the Section Finder Auto Detection function to locate sections of interest [1].
 If the overview images do not show clear regions of interest, acquire higher resolution images of the sections and use the Section Preview function to create and acquire the images automatically [2].

-SCREEN: To be provided by Authors: Section Finder Auto Detection function being clicked/ROI being located
+SCREEN: To be provided by Authors: Section Finder Auto Detection function being clicked/ROI being located JoVE_SCREEN_61847_Step5.2.1SectionFinderAutoDetectionFunction.avi

-SCREEN: To be provided by Authors: Higher resolution image being acquired, then Section Preview function being clicked/images being acquired
+SCREEN: To be provided by Authors: Higher resolution image being acquired, then Section Preview function being clicked/images being acquired JoVE_SCREEN_61847_Step5.2.2HigherResolutionImagesBeingAcquiredAndPreviews.avi

 To determine the optimal imaging settings, activate the Live Imaging in the microscope control software and navigate to one region of interest.
 Then adjust the imaging settings until the images show clear regions of interest but without an excessively long image acquisition according to the manufacturer’s guidelines [1].